Im-Rises/Chip8topia/README.md

 - [x] Add disassembly for SCHIPC and SCHIP1.1
 - [x] Check emscripten canvas resize
 - [x] Adapt view to still be in 16:9 ratio

-- [ ] Correct icon in desktop
+- [x] Correct icon in desktop
+- [ ] Add modern SCHIP1.1 and test it with the quirks test and scroll test roms

 - [ ] Add Xo-Chip emulation
-- [ ] Add modern SCHIP1.1 and test it with the quirks test
 - [ ] Add audio for chip8 and SCHIP series
 - [ ] Reorder code between events and direct call to emulator
 - [ ] Add save states ? (if yes create a window with an image preview of the save state) ajouter dans la section File de